lucyferrabee/properties-and-tenants-service/README.md

 # Properties and Tenants Sorter

 ## About
-This is a simple project that handles data around tenants and properties.
+This is a simple project that handles data relating to tenants and properties.
 Tests have been written to exhibit the functionality, commands to run them on the command line are below.
+A command line tool has also been created that loads real csv file data and runs the calculations on them.
+Commands below.

 ## Requirements
 - Node.js